-- The Committee shall set and periodically review its policy on payments and benefits.
+- 35.1 The Committee shall set and periodically review its policy on payments and benefits.
 If a person is a Member, employee of the Association or serves on the Committee or any subcommittee he/she must not receive any payment or benefit unless it is permitted by the policy.
-In making any payment or conferring any benefit the Association shall act at all times with transparency, honesty and propriety. - 37.2 If a person serves on the Committee or any sub-committee he/she must declare any personal or other external interests on an annual basis in accordance with the Association's Code of Conduct for Committee Members.
+In making any payment or conferring any benefit the Association shall act at all times with transparency, honesty and propriety. - If a person serves on the Committee or any sub-committee he/she must declare any personal or other external interests on an annual basis in accordance with the Association's Code of Conduct for Committee Members.
 If while serving on the Committee that person has any conflict of interest in any contract or other matter about to be discussed at a meeting, he/she must tell the Committee.
 He/she will be required to leave the meeting while the matter is discussed and will not be allowed to vote on the matter or to stay in the meeting while any vote on the matter is being held.
-If that person is inadvertently allowed to stay in the meeting and vote on the matter, his/her vote will not be counted. - 37.3 If a person serves on the Committee or any sub-committee he/she must not receive any payment or benefit unless it is permitted by the Charities and Trustee Investment (Scotland) Act 2005 and as set out in the Association's policy referred to in Rule 37.1.
-He/she shall also comply with the requirements of the Charities and Trustee Investment (Scotland) Act 2005 in respect of any conflict of interest that might arise.
+If that person is inadvertently allowed to stay in the meeting and vote on the matter, his/her vote will not be counted. - If a person serves on the Committee or any sub-committee he/she must not receive any payment or benefit as set out in the Association's policy referred to in Rule 35.1.